 So, the story or the strategy I’m going to tell you now is based on my personal experiences.
-Expert bloggers might think or see things differently but, I just wanna show you how I thought as an absolute beginner and defeated the fears of writing.
+Expert bloggers might think or see things differently, but I just want to show you how I thought as an absolute beginner and defeated the fears of writing.

 So, this may or may not work for you.
 Even if you tried my methods for your first blog post, no harm would come.
 At least I can promise you that.

 We are busy.
-I know that but, you have to find time for this if you want to overcome the writing fears.
+I know that, but you have to find time for this if you want to overcome your writing fears.

-Find related articles from top authors and read from the first word to last.
+Find related articles from top authors and read from the first word to the last.

 So, let me suggest a few articles from top bloggers for you.
-When you read these articles, you’ll feel like “I can write as they write.”
+Reading these articles makes you feel like “I can write as they write.”
 That feeling is good.

 This is genuinely the most important point for beginners who are struggling to write their first blog post.
-So, I published a whole article on this topic.
+So, I published an article on this topic too.

-I have heard that people say, spend money on an advanced word processing app is not necessary as a beginner but, I think differently.
+I have heard people say that spending money on an advanced word-processing app is unnecessary for a beginner, but I think differently.

 Writing should feel like a fun game for us.
 If not, the mind will give up writing even before you start your first blog post.

 So, don’t worry.
 Please spend a few bucks on a good word processor.
-It is an investment, and It could be the best decision you have ever taken.
+It is an investment and could be the best decision you have ever made.

-Most of the professional bloggers are using that according to my research.
+Most professional bloggers are using that, according to my research.
 I don’t know much about most of the paid software out there.
 Do your research and find a better one.

 However, Microsoft Word and Pages are not enough because those provide a very distracting environment to the writer.

-These are few paid word processing apps specially designed for writers.
+These are a few paid word-processing apps specially designed for writers.